 There is no passion to be found playing small – in settling for a life that is less than the one you are capable of living

 A skill is something easy to acquire.
-Many people can acquire a skill, can learn the art, can gather knowledge, but passion is the one which distinguishes excellence from the ordinary.
-It will make your stand out from the crowd.
-Passion is an intuitive emotion and cannot be taught; you cannot acquire passion, you have to feel it, recognise it, channelise it for the best outcome, most notably an outcome which would make your feel complete, satisfied and happy.
+Many people can develop a skill, can learn art, can gather knowledge, but passion is the one which distinguishes excellence from the ordinary.
+It will make you stand out from the crowd.
+Passion is an intuitive emotion and cannot be taught; you cannot acquire passion.
+You have to feel, recognise, and channelise it for the best outcome, most notably an outcome that would make you feel complete, satisfied and happy.

 Without passion, you don’t have energy; without energy, you have nothing

-If you don’t love what you do, if you are not able to put your heart and soul into something that you do, then the outcome is likely to be nothing outstanding.
-In our day to day life, all of us will have to do mundane or routine things which we may not like but have an obligation or the responsibility to perform them.
-However, if that is what you do for the majority of the time, then you are a mere latent force and an undiscovered possibility.
+If you don’t love what you do, if you cannot put your heart and soul into something that you do, then the outcome is likely to be nothing outstanding.
+In our day-to-day life, all of us will have to do mundane or routine things which we may not like but have an obligation or the responsibility to perform them.
+However, if that is what you do most of the time, then you are a mere latent force and an undiscovered possibility.
 Discover yourself, identify your passion and feel the energy flow through you.
-Be an accountant only if you love accounting, be an engineer only if you love engineering, having a job that does not showcase the best of you to yourself and the world is not worth your time and effort.
+Be an accountant only if you love accounting, be an engineer only if you love engineering, and having a job that does not showcase the best of you and the world is not worth your time and effort.

 The only way to do great work is to love what you do

-As life flows through us, it is good to remind yourself now and then of what you are doing, why you are doing, what you want to do, and reorient yourself to your inner needs and passion.
+As life flows through us, it is good to remind yourself now and then of what you are doing, why you are doing it, and what you want to do and reorient yourself to your inner needs and passion.